After joining the Dell KACE Training team I started to learn the K1000 and after that I started to dig in the K2000 secrets.

 Which driver’s platform I need to add for KBE?

-IMPORTANT Due to the fact that there are only 2 folders for KBE drivers, one for the 32bit and the other for the 64bit version, and not a couple of folder for every type of WinPE/WAIK, remember that only one type of drivers at time can be in that folder.
+IMPORTANT! : Due to the fact that there are only two folders for KBE drivers, one for the 32bit and the other for the 64bit version, and not a couple of folder for every type of WinPE/WAIK, remember that only one type of drivers at time can be in that folder.

-Do not mix Windows 7, Windows 8 and Windows 8.1 drivers in these folders.
+Do not mix Windows 7, Windows 8, Windows 8.1 & Windows 10 drivers in these folders.

 If you previously built a WinPE 3.0 based KBE and now you want to build a WinPE 4.0 based KBE you need to delete all the drivers from the two KBE folders and put under them the drivers for Windows 8.

 For Dell hardware we made available the Dell KBE Drivers packs.
-You can find them here: http://www.kace.com/support/resources/kb/solutiondetail?sol=SOL111717
+You can find them here: https://support.software.dell.com/k2000-systems-deployment-appliance/kb/111717 and in through the Dell Software Support portal

-After adding the drivers under the KBE folders we need to recache the drivers (in the web interface click on Library -> Drivers and choose the action Recache drivers).
+After adding the drivers under the KBE folders we need to recache the drivers: in the web interface click on Library -> Drivers and choose the action Manage Drivers then press the button Recache All Drivers

 NOTE: when you use Media Manager do not name the KBE as a name of a KBE that already exists: the Media Manager is not able to overwrite an existing KBE.